Learn how to create a goal map for your personal and professional goals that helps you stay focused, organized and motivated.

 If you are focusing on relationships, join an industry group, use the monthly meetings to meet new vendors or clients and expand your social network.

-If you have employees as a small business owner, take into consideration how business goals and personal goals interact for your employees, as well.
+If you have employees as a small business owner, take into consideration how personal and professional goals interact for your employees, as well.
 Employers can create opportunities for employees to bring in their personal goals and relate them to the company’s goals.
-Find ways to help employees offer meaningful input and set goals for the company to satisfy their personal needs.
+Find ways to help employees offer meaningful input and set smart goals for the company to satisfy their personal needs.

 Some additional examples: